polarbirke/svala/README.md

 This assigns a map to `$config`.
 The _key_ of the only map entry, 'border', is your base selector and its value – a nested map – holds the rest of the settings for this particular class.

-Now all that is left to do is to call the generator with your config:
+Now all that is left to do is to call the generator mixin with your config:

 ```
-@generator($config);
+@include generator($config);
 ```

 If you didn't change Svala's default options, this will create the following CSS output: